owntracks/recorder/README.md

 ### The LMDB database

 `ocat --load` and `ocat --dump` can be use to load and dump the lmdb database respectively.
 There is some support for loading/dumping named databases using `--load=xx` or `--dump=xx` to specify the name.
-Use the mdb utilities to actually perform backups of these.
+Use the mdb utilities to actually perform backups of these. _load_ expects key/value strings in pairs, separated by exactly one space.
+If the value is the string `DELETE`, the key is deleted from the database.

 #### `topic2tid`